Fiserv/identity-and-access-management/docs/ciam-mfa/email.md

 API to validate one-time passcode that was sent on email or SMS provided.

-- API will authId in path and otp in the body to complete the validation.
+- API will require authId in path and otp in the body to complete the validation.

-- API will HTTP code, status and message in response to the validation process.
+- API will return HTTP code, status and message in response to the validation process.

 The payload parameters are as: